Universal Online Convex Optimization Meets Second-order Bounds: Related Work

 \subsection{Universal Algorithms}

-Universal algorithms adapt to the type of functions, as well as the underlying parameters, automatically.
-They can be treated as automated machine learning \citep{NIPS2015_11d0e628} in the context of OCO.

 The first universal method for OCO is adaptive online gradient descent (AOGD) \citep{NIPS2007_3319}, which interpolates between the $O(\sqrt{T})$ regret of general convex functions and the $O(\log T)$ regret of strongly convex functions automatically.
-AOGD adds a quadratic term to each online function, and applies OGD with a particular choice of step size.
-In this way, it achieves the minimax rates for general convex functions and strongly convex functions simultaneously.
-However, AOGD needs to know the modulus of strong convexity in each round, and does not support exp-concave functions. \citet{icml2009_033} extend AOGD by replacing the quadratic term with a proximal term, and obtain similar guarantees.
-However, their method suffers the same limitations as that of AOGD.
+However, AOGD needs to know the modulus of strong convexity in each round, and does not support exp-concave functions. \citet{icml2009_033} develop a proximal extension of AOGD, but it suffers the same limitations.

-The studies of universal methods are advanced by the MetaGrad algorithm of \citet{NIPS2016_6268}, which adapts to a much broader class of functions, including general convex functions and exp-concave functions.
-Following the framework of learning with expert advice \citep{bianchi-2006-prediction}, MetaGrad is a two-layer algorithm consisting of a set of experts and a meta-algorithm.
+The studies of universal methods are further advanced by the MetaGrad algorithm of \citet{NIPS2016_6268}, which adapts to a much broader class of functions, including general convex functions and exp-concave functions.
+Under the framework of learning with expert advice \citep{bianchi-2006-prediction}, MetaGrad is a two-layer algorithm consisting of a set of experts and a meta-algorithm.
 To handle exponential concavity, each expert minimizes one surrogate loss

 parameterized by the step size $\eta$, where $\g_t=\nabla f_t(\x_t)$.
-MetaGrad uses the same loss to judge the performance of experts, and combines them with a meta-algorithm that learns the empirically best learning rate.
-By maintaining $O(\log T)$ experts to minimize (\ref{eqn:metagrad:sur}) with different step sizes, MetaGrad is able to attain $O(\frac{d}{\alpha} \log T)$ regret for $\alpha$-exp-concave functions, without knowing the value of $\alpha$.
+MetaGrad maintains $O(\log T)$ experts to minimize (\ref{eqn:metagrad:sur}) with different step sizes, and combines their predictions with a meta-algorithm.
+In this way, it attains $O(\frac{d}{\alpha} \log T)$ regret for $\alpha$-exp-concave functions, without knowing the value of $\alpha$.
 At the same time, MetaGrad also achieves an $O(\sqrt{T \log \log T} )$ regret bound for general convex functions.
-Although we can treat strongly convex functions as exp-concave and obtain an $O(d \log T)$ regret bound, there exists an $O(d)$ gap from the minimax rate of strongly convex functions.
+Although we can treat strongly convex functions as exp-concave and obtain an $O(d \log T)$ regret bound, there exists an $O(d)$ gap from the minimax rate of strongly convex functions \citep{Minimax:Online}.